History of plug-in hybrids: 2000–2005

 Renault began selling the Elect'Road, a plug-in series hybrid version of their popular Kangoo, in Europe.
 It was sold alongside Renault's "Electri'cite" electric-drive Kangoo battery electric van.
 The Elect'Road had a 150 km range using a nickel-cadmium battery pack and a 500 cc, 16 kW liquid-cooled gasoline "range-extender" engine.
-It powered two high voltage/high output/low volume alternators, each of which supplied up to 5.5 kW at 132V at 5000 rpm.
+It powered two high voltage/high output/low volume alternators, each of which supplied up to 5.5 kW at 132 V at 5000 rpm.
 The operating speed of the internal combustion engine (and therefore the output delivered by the generators) varied according to demand.
 The fuel tank had a capacity of 10 litres and was housed within the right rear wheel arch.
 The range extender function was activated by a switch on the dashboard.
 The onboard 3.5 kW charger could charge a depleted battery pack to 95% SOC in about four hours from 220 volts.
 Passenger compartment heat was powered by the battery pack as well as an auxiliary coolant circuit that was heated by the range extender engine.
 Renault sold about 500, primarily in France, Norway and the UK, for about 25,000 euros each and redesigned the Elect'road in 2007.

 With support from the South Coast Air Quality Management District, the California Air Resources Board, the National Renewable Energy Laboratory, the Electric Power Research Institute, and Volkswagen, Alan Cocconi of AC Propulsion converted a Volkswagen Jetta into a plug-in series hybrid.
-The engine was replaced with a 120 kW electric motor and 8.7 kWh’s worth of lead-acid batteries, which were charged by a trunk-mounted 1.4-liter internal combustion engine from a Volkswagen Lupo.
+The engine was replaced with a 120 kW electric motor and 8.7 kWh’s worth of lead–acid batteries, which were charged by a trunk-mounted 1.4-liter internal combustion engine from a Volkswagen Lupo.

 Professor Frank's vehicles were shown at the Paris International Auto Show and demonstrated to about 200 Renault engineers at its Paris headquarters.
 In the same year, Toyota shipped Coulomb, a University of California Davis Plug-in Hybrid Electric Vehicle, to Toyota City to demonstrate it to about 250 engineers and executives at two of Toyota's primary Tier 1 suppliers, Koyo Seiko, and Aisin AW (Aisin built the 1998–2003 Toyota Prius hybrid transaxle, as well as those used in the Ford Escape Hybrid, Toyota Camry Hybrid, and Nissan Altima Hybrid).